Brian Cushing, Rey Maualuga and Clay Matthews are great fun to watch, but

 The quarterbacks were probably the most disappointing position group during Senior Bowl practices.
 They were frequently throwing into tight coverage or floating balls up for grabs or too far for their intended targets.

-overall, don't expect a potent aerial assault from either squad unless one of these players just happens to find his groove on Saturday night.
+But overall, don't expect a potent aerial assault from either squad unless one of these players just happens to find his groove on Saturday night.

 I know that some teams like to see some players at other positions during

 Senior Bowl week, but in the case of a player like Oklahoma's Nic Harris, they